 The treatment of prostate cancer often requires the expertise of many medical specialists.
+These professionals should work as a team to treat your condition and support you in other ways.
 Depending on your own case, doctors you may see include:

-Radiation oncologist.
+- Radiation oncologist.
 A radiation oncologist specializes in the use of radiation therapy to treat cancer.
-He or she develops the radiation treatment plan, monitors patients while they are receiving radiation therapy, and treats any side effects from the radiation.
+They develop the radiation treatment plan, monitors patients while they are receiving radiation therapy, and treats any side effects from the radiation.

 Other medical specialists that may be involved in your care include:

 - Oncology Nurses.
 These are nurses who specialize in caring for patients with cancer.

 - Oncology Social Worker.
 These patient advocates help you and your family deal with your illness both emotionally and on a practical level.

 - Dietitians.
 Dietitians assist in managing nutrition related to cancer and treatment.

 - Physical Therapists.
 These health professionals are trained to use rehabilitation treatments to restore function and prevent disability following disease, injury, or loss of a body part.

 - Occupational Therapists.
 These therapists work with patients to help them improve the activities of daily living.